What Is An FHA Loan?

 FHA Loan Limits

-So how much money can you borrow?
-The FHA establishes loan limits by county, which means lending limits will vary depending on where you live.
-In 2020, FHA loan limits ranged between $356,362 – $822,375 based on location.
+The FHA establishes loan limits by county, which means your maximum loan amount can vary depending on where you live.
+For 2022, FHA loan limits will range between $420,680 – $970,800 for single-family homes based on location.

 To find out where your county falls in the range, we recommend using the search tool on the HUD website.
 Loan limits can change quickly, so be sure to check the website periodically to find the most up-to-date information.